- What is overjustification effect

 Activities can be categorized schematically into expressive or instrumental tasks.

-Expressive tasks are play that evoke positive emotions and intrinsic motivation naturally.
+Expressive tasks are play that evokes positive emotions and intrinsic motivation naturally.

 Instrumental tasks are means to separate outcomes, such as rewards and punishment.